tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 TBD: Franco: think about implementing stateful_dict as Class = GameState; Could hold dict and create gets and sets to change / access game_state
 TBD: Franco: think about using dictionary of functions
 TBD: Use gets and sets for CE objects!!
+TBD: Franco: consider having a 'game turn' across all or many objects

 	Room Events